 connector-offset to provide some spacing around the nested box.

-Use the Accents tab to add Accent Items to highlight selected members of the chart.
+Use the Accents tab to add Accents to highlight selected members of the chart.

 This page last changed on 08 Oct 2018.